kostya1972/SearchEngine/README.md

 <h1>SearchEngine</h1>

 <h2>Short description</h2>
-It is an engine for files searching,are pointed in file <b>config.json</b>(the files located in project directory <b>Resources</b>,
+It is an engine for files search,are pointed in file <b>config.json</b>(the files located in project directory <b>Resources</b>,
-but you may to write your own files paths), by requests strings,that are pointed in file <b>request.json</b>.
+but you may to write your own files paths), by requests strings, that are pointed in file <b>request.json</b>.

 <h2>Technology and languages</h2>
 The project written via <b>C++(v.14)</b>, by <b>IDE CLion2020.3.3</b>, with using <b>json</b> technology.